EmilyFabulous

 4. My turkey turned out just ok after roasting it and did not brown as much as I wanted.

-• 10-12 lb turkey, thawed completely
+• 10-12 lb turkey

 How to Make a Dry Brined Turkey

 • Day 1 (Monday before Thanksgiving)- Mix all of the dry brine ingredients in a large bowl.
 Rinse and dry the turkey.
-Place your turkey in a roasting pan and rub all over with the brine mix.
-Wrap the entire pan with a large roasting bag or cover with plastic wrap and place in the refrigerator.
+Place your turkey in a roasting pan and rub it all over with the brine mix.
+Wrap the entire pan with a large roasting bag or cover it with plastic wrap and place it in the refrigerator.

 Day 2 (Tuesday before Thanksgiving)